themesberg/flowbite-svelte/src/routes/pages/how-to-contribute.md

 ## Create a fork

-Create a fork from <a href="https://github.com/themesberg/flowbite-svelte">Flowbite-Svelte</a> to your repository first.
+Create a fork from [Flowbite-Svelte]("https://github.com/themesberg/flowbite-svelte") to your repository first.

 ## Please use pnpm to install a fork